 Whatever it may be, remember that voice search SEO is still SEO.

-In the near future, voice search will certainly be an integral part of SEO and hence businesses should ensure that its web pages and content are well optimized for voice results.
+In the near future, voice search will certainly be an integral part of SEO and hence businesses should ensure that their web pages and content are well optimized for voice results.

 Furthermore, having a voice search strategy today isn’t just important for ensuring your customers can find you, but it’s also necessary when you want to prevent prospects from finding your competition instead.